MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-languages.md

 9. When you have edited each .xml file, create a new compressed (zipped) folder that contains these files.
 The compressed folder can have any name, but must have a .zip extension.

 10. Return to the Azure portal blade and select **Import**.
-Note that if this option is unavailable, first refresh the portal.
+Note that if this option is unavailable, first clear the check box for **LANGUAGE NAME** or the check boxes for the individually selected languages.

     When the import completes, the localized label names and descriptions download to users after you next publish the Azure Information Protection policy.
 You can click **Publish** from the **Global policy** or **Scoped policies** blade.